 BYOD can increase student and teacher collaboration, extend learning beyond the traditional classroom walls and cut costs.
 However, despite its benefits, BYOD also presents challenges which many organisations still haven’t come to grips with and the biggest of all is security.

 As schools continue to adopt BYOD, security must be a key pillar in the planning and implementation process.
 The volume and variety of mobile devices brought onto the school network will only continue to increase.
 Security is critical to ensure the safe and effective benefits of BYOD.

 Identity-based Access Management

 By defining users by role such as faculty, staff, student or guest, or by more granular characteristics like individual user, class, and location, schools can enhance the user experience for students and staff while ensuring security through identity-based policies for web and network access.

 Given most users carry more than one Internet connected device (often including a laptop, smartphone and tablet), bandwidth consumption can easily quadruple with a BYOD.
 Combine this with the fact that more critical services are moving to the cloud such as online testing, attendance and payroll, effective management of bandwidth can be critical for operational continuity.

 Protect against Cyber threats

 Mobile devices are particularly high-risk as they can be compromised when brought outside a school’s defences.
-Attackers recognize it is often easier to compromise a user's mobile device to steal data stored on them or gain access through them, than it is to try to breach these services from a data center.
+Attackers recognise it is often easier to compromise a user’s mobile device to steal data stored on them or gain access through them, than it is to try to breach these services from a data centre.
 Allowing a mobile device onto the network that is infected with malware could lead to a damaging security breach.